 ERNIE Image Review 2026 - Is It Really the Best Open-Weight Text-to-Image AI?

-We analyzed benchmark performance, architecture details, and real output behavior across poster text, film-like scenes, manga/storyboard structure, multilingual rendering, and multi-panel consistency.
+We analyzed benchmark performance, architecture, and real output behavior across poster text, cinematic scenes, manga/storyboard structure, multilingual rendering, and multi-panel consistency.
+For product updates and examples, visit the ERNIE Image site.

 By ERNIE Image Editorial Team · Updated April 2026 · Independent evaluation